Beam-Connectivity/beam-connectivity.github.io/cvaas-privacy.md

 * 🔒 Crash data - To diagnose user issues and improve the app.

-### Third party Data Processors

-The CVaaS platform is built on AWS, but we do leverage some other third party services that will process your data.

-* ☁️ Amazon Web Services - providing user authentication services and hosting for the CVaaS cloud databases
-* ☁️ Google Firebase - Crash reports and app telemetry
-* ☁️ Stripe - Payments for EV charging

 If you would like us to close your account and delete your user data, please email [privacy@beamconnectivity.com](mailto://privacy@beamconnectivity.com)

 ### Cloud Platform